7 ways to add value to your property

 3. Spruce up the bathroom

-After the kitchen, the bathroom is generally the most important room.
-Opt for a neutral colour on the walls so that the room appeals to most people, and try and make the room appear as uncluttered as possible.
+After the kitchen, the bathroom is usually the most important room.
+Opt for a neutral colour on the walls so that the room appeals to most tenants and try to make the room appear as uncluttered as possible.
 If you want to improve the look of the room but don’t want to spend a lot, try replacing the taps or add the odd stylish feature.
+The bathroom should ideally look modern, streamlined, and uncluttered.

 4. Fix what needs fixing